lawrencekm/url-uptime-monitor/README.md

 Features
 ========
-Monitor URLs and check their status every minute.
+Monitor URLs and check their status every 5 minutes.
+Edit the line cron.schedule('*/5 * * * *', checkUrls); in server.mjs accordingly to adjust frequency of tracking.
 Receive notifications via SMS or email if a URL is not accessible.
 Add and delete URLs using command-line arguments.
 Add and delete URLs using an HTML form via a web interface.